15-Day Summer French Immersion Program

 *This is an optional excursion

-> Want to feel even more fluent?
-Most travelers opt for the 22-day version of this program to have another full week of classes in Paris.
+Want to feel even more fluent?
+Most travelers opt to extend to the 21-day version of this program to have another full week of classes in Paris.

-> DAY 1: DEPART FROM NEW YORK (JFK)
+DAY 1: DEPART FROM NEW YORK (JFK)

 Bienvenue en France!
 Your weeklong French course will be held in the morning at the ELFE Language School of Paris, and in the afternoon you will have the chance to put your classroom learning to the test as you explore the city and interact with Parisians.
 Don’t worry if you’re a beginner or you don’t think you speak well – this language experience is designed to benefit any and all skill levels and the important thing is to do your best and learn from one another.
 You will take an assessment test first thing so that you are placed in the appropriate level of class.
 We’ll also do fun practice activities like scavenger hunts and more!
 All throughout, you’ll get to hone your French skills as you talk your way through the City of Light.

 We stay at a lovely Parisian hotel in the 9th Arrondissement, one of the most culturally rich districts of the city.
 Here, you’ll be just minutes from the most sought-after attractions in Paris.
 We’ll take you from the heights of the Eiffel Tower to the bustling Sunday morning marketplaces.
 You’ll shop in posh boutiques along the Champs-Élysées and scour the flea markets for bargains.
 Take a stroll down the Promenade Plantée, a repurposed old above-ground train line.